• Blog

 Minocycline vs doxycycline for acne

-The choice depends on side-effect history and tolerance.
+The choice depends on the history of side effects and tolerance.
 Neither option replaces topical care.
 Both are usually time-limited oral antibiotics.

 Can minocycline and Accutane be taken together?